aatishsuman/velocityEHS-system-design/README.md

   - For each page containing a table, a folder containg the images and the text of the extracted tables and cells.
 - The _review.csv_ file contains the Review sheet of the model output received from the interviewer.
 It is used to train the classification model.
 - The _classification_model.ipynb_ file contains the code for training the classification model and the functions for generating the _Referable Conditions_ and the _Requirement Description_ columns.
+- The _systemDesign.docx_ contains the steps for the system design.